kedacore/keda-docs/content/docs/2.2/scalers/mongodb.md

 The `mongodb` trigger always requires the following information:

 - `dbName` - Name of the database.
 - `collection` - Name of the collection.
 - `query` - A MongoDB query that should return single numeric value.
 - `queryValue` - A threshold that will define when scaling should occur.

 To connect to the MongoDB server, you can provide either:

-- `connectionStringFromEnv` - The name of an environment variable containing a valid MongoDB connection string for connectiing to the MongoDB server.
+- `connectionStringFromEnv` - The name of an environment variable containing a valid MongoDB connection string for connecting to the MongoDB server.

 Or provide more detailed connection parameters explicitly (a connection string will be generated for you at runtime):

 - `host` - The host name of the MongoDB server.
-- `port` - The port number of the MongoDB server with the `dbName` separated by slash `/` .
+- `port` - The port number of the MongoDB server with the `dbName` separated by slash `/`.
 - `username` - Username to authenticate with to MongoDB database.
 - `passwordFromEnv` - The name of an environment variable containing the password credential for connecting to the MongoDB server.